Movement Disorders Fellowship

 Philadelphia, PA 19107

-The Comprehensive Parkinson’s Disease and Movement Disorder Center offers a one or two-year clinical fellowship in Movement Disorders.
+The Comprehensive Parkinson’s Disease and Movement Disorder Center at Thomas Jefferson University is pleased to offer a one-year clinically focused fellowship in Movement Disorders.

 Clinical Experience

-The Center provides medical and surgical management for patients with Parkinson’s disease, essential tremor, dystonia, Huntington’s disease, ataxia and other movement disorders.
+The Center provides comprehensive care for the region’s most complex patients with Parkinson’s disease, essential tremor, dystonia, Huntington’s disease, ataxia, myoclonus, and other movement disorders.

 Diadactic

-The fellow is also an active participant in the monthly DBS conference.
-During this conference, held between neurosurgery, neurology and neuroscience, physicians discuss possible DBS candidates and evaluate the outcomes of recent surgical cases.
-Collaborative research efforts within the Center regarding DBS is often discussed as well.
-This provides an ideal forum for trainees to gain a deeper understanding of the pathophysiology of movement disorders, basal ganglia anatomy, identification of potential DBS candidates, and surgical target selection.
+Monthly DBS multidisciplinary conference allows the fellow to interact with all team members regarding DBS and HIFU candidates and their outcomes.
+Collaborative DBS research efforts are often discussed as well.
+This provides an ideal forum for trainees to gain a deeper understanding of the pathophysiology of movement disorders, basal ganglia anatomy, identification of potential DBS candidates, and surgical target selection, among other considerations.

 The Sidney Kimmel Medical College at Thomas Jefferson University is one of the nation’s largest private medical colleges.
-If the fellow expresses interest, there are ample opportunities to teach both Jefferson medical students and neurology residents.
+Multiple faculty members in our division are involved in medical education, both at the undergraduate and graduate levels.
+For the fellow interested in education, there are ample opportunities to teach both Jefferson medical students and neurology residents.

 Research Opportunities